Using funcxy with Commonly-Used Diffraction Software

 If you expect to see thermal effect differences between your

-, you can also include
+measured PDF and target_gr, you can also include

-morphs in your
+the stretch, scale, and smear morphs in your

-call to morph_arrays
+call to morph_arrays.

 Performing Detector Calibration with PyFai